Education Track PhD in Anatomy and Cell Biology Curriculum

 For the Doctor of Philosophy (PhD) degree associated with the Education Track in Anatomy, a student must complete a total of 90 credit hours.
 The majority of these hours come from this list of required coursework.

-ANAT A850 Seminar (1); required yearly, which would sum to 5 credit hours assuming a 5-year degree completion time; this seminar series focuses on educational topics rather than bench research.
+ANAT A850 Seminar (1); required yearly, which would sum to 4 credit hours assuming a 4-year degree completion time; this seminar series focuses on educational topics rather than bench research.

 EDUC P540 Learning and Cognition in Education (3)

-And ONE of these courses: EDUC Y525 Survey Research (3) OR EDUC Y603 Statistical Design of Educational Research (3) OR EDUC C750 Topical Seminar (3) OR another education course if approved by the student’s advisory committee.
+And ONE of these courses: EDUC Y525 Survey Research (3) OREDUC Y603 Statistical Design of Educational Research (3) OREDUC Y640 Analyzing Qualitative Data OR EDUC Y650 (topics) OR EDUC Y613 Critical Qualitative Inquiry II (with EDUC Y612 above) OR another EDUC-Y education course if approved by the student’s advisory committee.